 This stage allows the participants to continue to incorporate recovery and new ways of thinking into daily living.
-In this stage participants are working full-time in an approved employment setting, are paying their monthly expenses and taxes, continue to practice recovery skills, and can apply for to attend court each 2 weeks.
+In this stage participants are working full-time in an approved employment setting, are paying their monthly expenses and taxes, continue to practice recovery skills, and can apply to attend court every 2 weeks.

 Stage 4 – Community Transition (3 months)

 The focus of this Stage is on developing community supports and connections; a “safety net”, a support system beyond the CDTC team which includes people, places and things that support recovery.
 Participants become involved in service/volunteer work, expand their leisure time activities to broaden pro-social aspect of daily life, continue their involvement with their support group, and sustain approved housing and employment.
 Participants also complete the Criminal and Addictive Thinking Course by the end of this stage.